aishanomani/student_debt_and_career_outcomes_research_project/README.md

 ---

 ## Project Impact
-This project provides data-driven insights into how education choices—such as major, institution type, and borrowing—affect long-term financial outcomes, helping students and decision-makers make more informed choices.
+This project provides data-driven insights into how education choices, such as major, institution type, and borrowing—affect long-term financial outcomes, helping students and decision-makers make more informed choices.